How Much Do Movers Cost in 2026?

 What actually drives the price up

 - Stairs and long carries.
-Anything past ~75 feet from truck to door is billed as a long carry.
-Walk-ups above the second floor are stair fees, often $75–$150 per flight per mover.
+Anything past roughly 75 feet from truck to door is billed as a long carry, and walk-ups above the second floor carry a stair fee per flight.

 - Shuttle trucks.
-If a tractor-trailer can't reach your address (narrow streets, low-clearance branches, HOA rules), the carrier shuttles your shipment in a smaller truck.
-Expect $400–$1,200.
+If a tractor-trailer cannot reach your address because of narrow streets, low branches, or HOA rules, the carrier shuttles your shipment in a smaller truck and bills it separately.

 - Specialty items.
-Pianos, gun safes, treadmills, large aquariums, and pool tables get itemized.
-Pianos alone run $250–$1,000 depending on type and stairs.
+Pianos, gun safes, treadmills, large aquariums, and pool tables are itemized at a per-item handling fee.

 - Peak season.
-May through mid-September is the busy half of the year.
-Same load, same lane, can run 20–30% higher than a January quote.
+May through mid-September is the busy half of the year, and the same load on the same lane prices above a mid-winter quote.

-These don't usually appear on the headline quote.
+These do not usually appear on the headline quote.
 They live in the accessorial schedule, which is the appendix nobody reads.

-- Stair carry fee — per flight, per mover.
+- Stair carry fee, charged per flight, per mover.

-- Long carry fee — distance from truck to entrance over ~75 ft.
+- Long carry fee, for distance from truck to entrance beyond the tariff allowance.

-- Elevator fee — yes, even if the elevator is right there.
+- Elevator fee, which applies even when the elevator is right there.

-- Shuttle fee — when the 53-ft trailer can't access either address.
+- Shuttle fee, when a tractor-trailer cannot access either address.

-- Bulky item fee — pianos, safes, hot tubs, jet skis.
+- Bulky item fee, for pianos, safes, hot tubs, and jet skis.

-- Storage-in-transit (SIT) — daily warehouse rate if your delivery window slips.
+- Storage in transit, a warehouse rate charged when your delivery window slips.

-- Re-delivery fee — if nobody's at the destination during the delivery window.
+- Re-delivery fee, when nobody is at the destination during the delivery window.

 Before you sign, ask the rep to walk you through the accessorial sheet line by line and circle anything that could apply.
-If they brush past the question, that's information too.
+If they brush past the question, that is information too.

 Binding, non-binding, and not-to-exceed estimates

 Three estimate types, very different downside risk.
-Movers are required by FMCSA to disclose which one you're getting in writing.
+Carriers must disclose in writing which one you are getting (49 CFR 375.401).

-- Non-binding — the most common, and the riskiest.
-Final price is based on actual weight at the scale.
-If you weigh more than estimated, you pay more.
-Federal rules cap the day-of-pickup collection at 110% of the estimate, but the rest is due before unload.
+- Non-binding is the most common and the riskiest.
+The final price is based on actual weight at the scale.
+Federal rules cap the delivery-day demand at 110% of the estimate, and the balance is billed afterwards, payable within 30 days (49 CFR 375.407).

-- Binding — price is locked based on the inventory you both agreed to.
-Add a box that wasn't on the list?
-Mover can revise.
-Stable, but no upside if you actually weigh less.
+- Binding locks the price against the inventory you both agreed.
+Add items that were not on the list and the mover can revise.
+Stable, but there is no upside if you weigh less.

-- Not-to-exceed (binding-not-to-exceed) — the consumer-friendly one.
-You pay the actual weight cost if it comes in lower, but the quote is the ceiling.
+- Not-to-exceed is the consumer-friendly one.
+You pay the actual weight cost if it comes in lower, and the quote is the ceiling.

-Honestly, a not-to-exceed estimate is worth pushing for.
-It caps your downside without punishing you for over-estimating your stuff.
+A not-to-exceed estimate is worth pushing for.
+It caps your downside without punishing you for over-estimating your inventory.
 Not every carrier offers it on every lane, but plenty do, and asking changes the conversation.

 Red flag: the phone-only quote

 If a company gives you a hard interstate price over the phone without either an in-home walk-through or a structured video survey, walk away.
-That's not a quote — it's bait.
-Real carriers want to see your stuff before they commit to a number.
+That is not a quote, it is bait.
+Real carriers want to see your shipment before they commit to a number.

 How to lower the cost without cutting corners

 - Move mid-month, mid-week, off-season.
-A Tuesday in February versus a Saturday in July on the same lane can be 30% apart.
+A Tuesday in February and a Saturday in July on the same lane are not priced alike.

 - Get three quotes minimum.
-Mix one big van line (Allied, United, Mayflower), one regional carrier, and one container option (PODS, U-Pack).
-Use the spread as leverage.
+Mix one national van line, one regional carrier, and one container option, and use the spread as leverage.

 - Purge before you weigh.
-Long-distance pricing is by the pound.
-Every 500 lbs you don't ship is roughly $250–$500 off the bill.
+Long-distance pricing follows the scale ticket, so anything you do not ship is money off the line-haul.

-- Ask explicitly about not-to-exceed and accessorials.
+- Ask explicitly about not-to-exceed pricing and accessorials.
 The conversation alone often tightens the quote.

-- Verify the USDOT number.
-Free to look up, takes 30 seconds, and screens out the worst of the rogue brokers.
+- Verify the USDOT number on FMCSA SAFER.
+It is free, takes seconds, and screens out the worst rogue brokers.

 Compare real mover quotes for your move